-Black Lives Matter is affecting the world in a profound way, bringing the plight of African Americans into the limelight.
+Black Lives Matter is profoundly affecting the world, bringing the plight of African Americans into the limelight.
 Its effects are far-reaching, and it is occurring in tandem with the COVID-19 pandemic to make it even more difficult to run a successful business.

 Below, we will outline the implications and demonstrate how to help Black-owned businesses out amidst the current situation, as a show of support and solidarity.